-- Immediately after ice clot has disappeared remove the run control tube from the water bath. - Before testing allow run control tube to adapt to room temperature. - Mix the run control tube thoroughly prior to use using a vortex instrument. - For automated test systems, place the run control tube at the specified positions in the sample racks for regular donor or patient samples.
-Otherwise, pipet run controls manually as with regular test specimens at the target position in test plates. - Test in the Murex assays mentioned in Table 1 according to the manufacturer's instructions. - Store the opened tube immediately after use at 2-8 °C (see storage instructions).
+- Allow a run control tube to adapt to room temperature. - Mix the tubes thoroughly prior to use (any visible precipitate will then easily disappear). - For automated test systems, place the run control tube at the specified positions in the sample racks for regular donor or patient samples.
+Otherwise, pipet run controls manually as with regular test specimens at the target position in test plates. - Test with the BIO-RAD assays mentioned in Table 1 according to the manufacturer's instructions. - Store the opened tube immediately after use at 2-8 °C (see storage instructions).